 The Roudham Forest Plan covers 460 hectares of Thetford forest, on the eastern edge of Breckland in Norfolk.
-The area covered by this plan belongs to the public forest estate and most is open access land.
+The area covered by this plan is part of the nation's forests and most is open access land.

 Thetford forest is a Site of Special Scientific Interest (SSSI) for a range of Breckland wildlife and habitats and a Special Protection Area (SPA) for Woodlark and Nightjar, which are ground nesting birds.

 Most of Roudham Forest is planted pine which is sustainably managed for timber through a cycle of clearfelling and replanting, providing habitat for the ground nesting birds in the process.